AuthorizeNet/sdk-python/README.md

 	transactionRequestOne.customerOne = customerOne
 	transactionRequestOne.billToOne = billToOne

+	#build the createTransactionRequest
 	createTransactionRequest = binding.createTransactionRequest()
 	createTransactionRequest.merchantAuthenticationOne = merchantAuthenticationOne
 	createTransactionRequest.refId = ref_id
 	createTransactionRequest.transactionRequestOne = transactionRequestOne

+	#create the controller which is used to build xml and execute it
 	createTransactionController = CreateTransactionController()
 	createRequest = CreateTransactionController.CreateTransactionController(createTransactionRequest)
 	CreateTransactionController.execute(createRequest, CreateTransactionController.getResponseClass())

+	#get the object from the response
 	response = CreateTransactionController.getResponseObject()

+	#check the response for details
 	if response:
 		if response.messages.resultCode == 'OK':
 			result = response.transactionResponse